-A Guide to Things to do in Frisco
+Your Guide for Things to do in Frisco, Colorado

 Surrounded by world-renowned ski resorts – Breckenridge, Keystone, Copper Mountain and Vail – Frisco, Colorado is often overlooked as a Colorado destination.
 But being a “resort-less” town has its perks, so many that this little mountain town shines on its own.
 It’s truly Summit County’s hidden gem.

 I was first introduced to Frisco years ago when I moved to Colorado and would regularly drive through it to reach Breckenridge for my weekend ski fix.
 It wasn’t until the summer months that I really spent time and got to know Frisco.
 With three sides of public land surrounding the town, and the shores of Dillon Reservoir enclosing the other, the biking, hiking, and water activities are endless, making Frisco an ideal outdoor recreation destination.
-This winter I was invited by the Town of Frisco to spend a few days in town to get to know Frisco’s other side.
-My
+Last winter I was invited by the Town of Frisco to spend a few days in town to get to know Frisco’s other side.
+It made such an impression that this year, my family and I spent five weekends – in a row – staying downtown.
+The kids were enrolled in a ski program at Copper Mountain so we took advantage of the amenities Frisco offers to make it a fun-filled month.

 Things to do in Frisco, Colorado